-Hispanics of Ecuadorian Origin in the United States, 2009
+Hispanics of Peruvian Origin in the United States, 2010

-Hispanics of Peruvian Origin in the United States, 2009
+Hispanics of Puerto Rican Origin in the United States, 2010

-This statistical profile of the Latino population is based on Pew Hispanic Center tabulations of the Census Bureau’s 2009 American Community Survey.
+This statistical profile of the foreign-born population is based on Pew Hispanic Center tabulations of the Census Bureau’s 2010 American Community Survey.